State and Local Government Importance Highlighted at League of Women Voters Event

 - State and local policy is (relatively speaking) much easier to influence.
 While turnout in state and local politics is dismal, your vote and voice can have a direct impact on the local level.
 It is easy to go to a local government meeting, whether in person or by Zoom.
 State and local officials are just more accessible than federal policy makers.

-The panel’s focus on fiscal realities comes at a critical time, just as New York is entering into the homestretch of finalizing the state budget – a negotiating phase between the governor and state legislature in the finalization of the state’s spending plans that has been made even more complex by a pending impeachment inquiry that is sure to impact the power of the governor in the budgeting process.
+Overall, the panel’s focus on fiscal realities comes at a critical time, just as New York is entering into the homestretch of finalizing the state budget – a negotiating phase between the governor and state legislature in the finalization of the state’s spending plans that has been made even more complex by a pending impeachment inquiry that is sure to impact the power of the governor in the budgeting process.
 It is a particularly fascinating time to be studying state and local politics and intergovernmental relations.